jhavaldar/jhavaldar.github.io/_posts/2017-06-21-the-summer-solstice.md

 ---
-layout: default
+layout: post
-title: Math is a thing lol fuck u
+title: "Math is a thing lol fuck u"
+date:   2017-06-21
+mathjax: true
 ---

 # The Fundamental Theorem of Calculus